apiad/sublime-browser-integration/README.md

 **Key binding:** `ctrl-shift+b,r`

-Reloads the browser. <!-- You can configure the `reload_on_save` setting to automatically invoke this command upon save.
-The `reload_on_save_selector` contains a list of regular expressions.
+Reloads the browser.
+You can configure the `reload_on_save` setting to automatically invoke this command upon save.
+The `reload_on_save_selectors` contains a list of regular expressions.
 Every time you save a file, if its filename matches any of the regular expressions, the browser will be reloaded.
-By default this options are set so to reload upon saving any HTML, CSS or JavaScript file. -->
+By default this options are set so to reload upon saving any HTML, CSS or JavaScript file.

 ### Navigate To